You’ll use a sample audio file from an Arm demo repository on GitHub:

 audio

-You’ll hear a sequence of the words “yes” and “no”, with some noise between them.
-The goal of this learning path is to design an algorithm to remove the noise.
+You’ll hear a sequence of the words “yes” and “no” with background noise.
+The goal of this Learning Path is to design an algorithm that removes that noise.

-Next, convert the audio into a NumPy array so that it can be processed using CMSIS-DSP:
+Convert the audio into a NumPy array so it can be processed with CMSIS-DSP:

 data, samplerate = sf.read(io.BytesIO(filedata))